-As received from the factory, a VCX-100 has no default access rights defined in the global configuration.
+As received from the factory, a VCX-101 has no default access rights defined in the global configuration.
 Therefore all facilities are given access rights of 1, which means anyone can connect to anything.
 It is recommended that at least services such as broadcast, busy, configure, forward, greeting, settime, load/dump, and diag be given restricted access.

-Accomplish this by giving the aforementioned services access rights of 64, using controlled services in the Configure Service; and grant only one originate port access rights of 64.
+rights of 64, using controlled services in the Configure Service; and grant only one originate port access rights of 64.
 That port will be the one to which the system administrator's terminal is connected.
 This ensures that only the system administrator's terminal can access potentially disruptive services.
 Additional restriction can be invoked by requiring the system administrator port user to login with a name and password when accessing the switch.
 This is achieved by creating a user list with the name and password.